 A Recognized Best Practices Agency Since 2010:

-The Law Enforcement Recognition Program is a voluntary process where police agencies in Texas prove their compliance with 166 Texas Law Enforcement Best Practice standards.
-These Best Practices were carefully developed by Texas Law Enforcement professionals to assist agencies in the efficient and effective delivery of service, the reduction of risk, and the protection of individual’s rights.
+The Law Enforcement Accreditation Program is a voluntary process where police agencies in Texas prove their compliance with 170 Texas Law Enforcement Best Practices.
+These Best Practices were carefully developed by Texas Law Enforcement professionals to assist agencies in the efficient and effective delivery of service, the reduction of risk and the protection of individual’s rights.

-The Best Practices Program is similar in nature to the national accreditation program and is designed specifically for Texas law enforcement.
-The Texas Legislature demands a great deal of professional law enforcement in Texas and Best Practices were specifically designed to aid Texas agencies in meeting those demands and providing the best quality of service to our communities.
-The Texas Best Practices Recognition Program has clearly become the new gold standard for Texas law enforcement.
+While similar in nature to the national accreditation program, the Best Practices Accreditation Program is easier to administer, lower in cost and is designed specifically for Texas Law Enforcement.
+The Texas Legislature demands a great deal of professional law enforcement in Texas and the Best Practices were specifically designed to aid Texas agencies in meeting those demands and providing the best quality of service to the people of our State.

 This accreditation is especially important now, in response to Executive Order 13929, signed by President Donald Trump on June 16, 2020.